What is the New Jersey Woodland Stewards Program?

 What are other ‘Nuts and Bolts’ of the program?

 A developed, three-and-a-half day agenda will be forwarded to each potential participant and followed each year.
-It will be reviewed annually by the Program leadership and ‘tweaked’ or changed as necessary to best meet the educational needs of the Program.
+It will be reviewed annually by the NJWSP leadership and changed as necessary to best meet the educational needs of the Program.

-Program instructors will be professionals selected for their expertise and experience from academia, the New Jersey Forest Service, New Jersey Fish & Wildlife Service, and other natural resource management professionals, agencies and organizations.
+Program instructors will be professionals selected for their expertise and experience from academia, the New Jersey Forest Service, New Jersey Fish & Wildlife, and other natural resource management professionals, agencies and organizations.

 Ideal facility requirements include overnight accommodations and on-site food/meal preparation for 25-30 people; one large ‘classroom’ and at least one smaller ‘break-out room’; and a woodlot on the property large enough to use for measurement skills training and tree identification.
 At least one facility needs to be identified, although two to three appropriate facilities located throughout the state would be best.
 Potential facilities would include Boy Scout camps, YMCA camps, environmental education centers and possibly church camps.
 Proximity to Forest Stewardship properties or other actively managed forests would provide convenient field trip opportunities.